 Medigap’s Doctor Network

-Exception: Medicare has little to no coverage when travelling abroad.
+Exception: Medicare has no coverage when traveling abroad.
 Medigap plans, however, can help cover foreign travel emergency expenses.
 The network for coverage abroad works differently.

 Remember you can always talk to one of our licensed agents who will help you review your options and enroll in the best plan for you.
 There is never a fee for our services and, since Medigap pricing is regulated, no one can sell the same plan for less than we do.